scivislab/Path-Mappings-with-Lookahead/README.md

 [Link to paper](https://arxiv.org/pdf/2307.02509.pdf)

-The section below contains instructions on how to compile and run the code on a vanilla Ubuntu 22.04 to reproduce the teaser figure of the paper.
+The sections below contain instructions on how to compile and run the code on a vanilla Ubuntu 22.04 to reproduce the teaser figure of the paper.

 ## Installation Note